isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 #### Exporting Annual FOIA Report Data nodes

 The module defines a route with the pattern `/node/[nid]/xml` and a menu link on node pages to that route.
-This route builds the XML from node data, sets the export as the contents of the response, sets content headers to send the response as an attachment for download as a file titled `annual-report.xml`.
+This route builds the XML from node data which is returned in the response as a file attachment for download, titled `annual-report.xml`.
 To access this route, go to an annual report node at `/node/[nid]` and click the tab titled `XML`.

 #### The export class

 The bulk of the work in this module is done in the class `\Drupal\foia_export_xml\ExportXml`.
-The constructor of the `ExportXml` class creates a new `\DOMDocument`, then proceeds to add each section of the annual report to the document, conforming to the FOIA Annual Report schema extension.
-The `__toString()` method is used to convert that `DOMDocument` to a string.
+This class builds an XML document from node data that conforms to the FOIA Annual Report schema extension.
+The `__toString()` method is used to convert the XML document to a string.
 In this method, a new export can be created, then cast to a string as the body of the response object.

 #### Export Structure

 The export is structured in sections.
-Within the `ExportXml` class, a method is created for exporting each section.
-These methods do things like setting the correct tags for that section based on the defined schema and handling any complexities of exporting that specific section of data.
-The resulting section, at a high level, will look something like the following:
+Within the `ExportXml` class, a method exists for exporting each section.
+In these, the export continues to be built up based on the defined schema, handling any complexities of exporting that specific section of data.
+The resulting sections, at a high level, will look something like the following:

 ```
 <foia:Exemption3StatuteSection>